Albano Olivetti

-Albano Olivetti (born 24 November 1991) is a French professional tennis player.
-He is a doubles specialist and has a career-high ATP doubles ranking of No. 40 achieved on 22 July 2024.
+Albano Olivetti (born 24 November 1991) is a French professional tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of world No. 18 achieved on 10 August 2026 and a singles ranking of No. 161 achieved on 26 May 2014.
+He has won seven ATP Tour doubles titles.

-Although not officially recognised by the ATP, Olivetti did hit the second fastest serve on record at 160 mph or 257.5 km/h during the first round of the 2012 Internazionali Trofeo Lame Perrel–Faip.
+Although not officially recognised by the ATP, he is notable for hitting the second fastest serve on tennis historical stats – at 160 mph or 257.5 km/h during the first round of the 2012 Internazionali di Bergamo, Italy.

 Career

 2012: ATP singles debut

-Albano qualified for the main draw of an ATP event for the first time in his career in Marseille, coming through qualifying and shocking World No. 8 Mardy Fish on his way to reaching the quarterfinals, where he lost to Michaël Llodra in two close sets.
+Olivetti qualified for the main draw of an ATP event for the first time in his career in Marseille, coming through qualifying and shocking World No. 8 Mardy Fish on his way to reaching the quarterfinals, where he lost to Michaël Llodra in two close sets.

-2021–2022: Maiden ATP final, Top 100 debut
+2021–2022: ATP final, Top 100 in doubles

-He reached the top 100 in the doubles rankings at World No. 97 on 25 April 2022.
+Olivetti reached the top 100 in the doubles rankings at World No. 97 on 25 April 2022.

 2023: Second ATP final, Major quarterfinal, top 50

-At the 2023 Open Sud de France he reached his second final in doubles partnering American Maxime Cressy as a wildcard pair defeating second seeded pair of Santiago González / Édouard Roger-Vasselin and Sander Arends / David Pel en route.
+At the 2023 Open Sud de France, the French reached his second final in doubles partnering American Maxime Cressy as a wildcard pair defeating second seeded pair of Santiago González / Édouard Roger-Vasselin and Sander Arends / David Pel en route.

 He reached his first Grand Slam quarterfinal partnering Robert Galloway (tennis) at the 2023 US Open (tennis).
 As a result, he reached the top 50 in the rankings at world No. 49 on 11 September 2023.

-2024: BMW Open doubles title
+2024: Two ATP doubles titles, four ATP finals

-Partnering with Yuki Bhambri, Olivetti won the doubles title at the 2024 BMW Open in Munich, defeating Andreas Mies and Jan-Lennard Struff in the final.
-The pair reached the final at the Chengdu Open in September, losing to Sadio Doumbia and Fabien Reboul.
+Partnering with Yuki Bhambri, Olivetti won his maiden ATP Tour doubles title at the 2024 BMW Open in Munich, defeating Andreas Mies and Jan-Lennard Struff in the final.

+Olivetti and Bhambri won the title at the 2024 Swiss Open Gstaad, defeating Ugo Humbert and Fabrice Martin.
+It was the second ATP Tour doubles title for Olivetti.

+In September, The pair also reached the final at the Chengdu Open, losing to Sadio Doumbia and Fabien Reboul.

-Playing with Pierre-Hugues Herbert, Olivetti was runner-up at the 2024 Moselle Open, losing to Sander Arends and Luke Johnson in the final.
+Partnering Pierre-Hugues Herbert, Olivetti reached another final at the 2024 Moselle Open, losing to Sander Arends and Luke Johnson.

+2025–2026: New partnership, five titles, Top 25

+Playing with a new partner, compatriot Théo Arribagé, Olivetti has won five doubles titles, including two ATP 500 trophies.